 Escuela Viva consists of two programs (An Infant/Toddler and a Preschool Program).
-Within in these two programs there are five classrooms all together.
+Within in these two programs there are six classrooms all together.

 “The Reggio Approach is about guiding children’s ideas with provocations-not pre-determined curricula…If you can believe in the image of the competent child who can produce theory, then you can understand why the first verb of the Reggio schools is ‘to listen’ (Rinaldi)” Karen DeBord, PhD